What is the most common manifestation of decompression sickness?

 - Joint and muscle pain.

-- Tingling like pins and needles or numbness and in more serious cases of decompression sickness, paralysis.
+- Tingling like pins and needles.
+This includes numbness or in more serious cases of decompression sickness, paralysis.

-- A rash on the surface of the skin, which may be itchy or can be painful to the touch.
+- A skin rash.
+The rash happens on the surface of the skin, which may be itchy or can be painful to the touch.
 Commonly referred to as a skin bend.

-- Vomiting usually as a result of nausea.
+- Vomiting.
+This is usually as a result of nausea.

-- Confusion, difficulty thinking clearly and unusual behavior.
+- Confusion.
+This includes having difficulty in thinking clearly and unusual behaviour.